kylerobertduncan/randEncGen/readme.md

 # Random Encounter Generator
 > **Minimum Viable Product:** Randomly create combat encounters for D&D 5e based on a party size and level

-## Stretch Goals
-- [x] choose single, group or horde of monsters
-> group = 2/3 number of party, horde = 1.5 number of party ??
-- [x] choose easy, medium, hard or deadly
-> option for higher levels, either maximum recommended (1/3 of daily) or daily budget
-- [ ] choose 'skew' to easier or deadlier
-> easier skew would choose the highest difficulty below the suggested XP, deadlier would choose the lowest difficulty above the suggested XP
-- [ ] combine players at different levels
-- [ ] filter monsters by creature type
-- [ ] filter monsters by environment

 ## Reuqired Math Data
 - [x] (Adjusted) XP per player by level, for Easy to Deady
 - [x] [ (Adjusted) Adventuring Day XP per player by level ]